einkleindatagal/einkleindatablog/source/content/index.md

----
-Ein Klein Blog: A data gal's blog
----

-Hi!
+Welcome!

 This is the personal blog of Erin Klein, a data gal learning all she needs to build a societal simulator.